deepdrive/deepdrive/README.md

 ###### Use `pipenv shell` once or `pipenv run` before each to run these in your virtualenv

-Run baseline agent
+Run the baseline agent
 ```
 python main.py --baseline --benchmark
 ```

-Test your own driving ability!
+Benchmark your own driving
 ```
 python main.py --manual --benchmark
 ```

-Record training data
+Record training data for imitation learning / behavioral cloning
 ```
 python main.py --record
 ```

-Train an imitation learning agent on recorded data
+Train on recorded data
 ```
 python main.py --train
 ```

-Train on the same dataset we used
+Train the same dataset we collected [TODO link with README  (includes play-in-editor and standalone data)]
 ```
 python main.py --train --dataset baseline
 ```